veso266/nitrome.com/README.md

 Tools for theese games are written in what language comes to my mind when cracking them (but will usually be Python (2.7))

-## Miniclip, STOP STEALING GAMES FROM NITROME
+## MINICLIP, STOP STEALING GAMES FROM NITROME